Azharuddin-sys/delta-Demo/README.md

 # delta-Demo
-This is the Git & Github class
+This is the Git & Github class.